Amazing Grace

 A visit to a cherished next door neighbor, fifty years later, revealed a surprising revelation; you can go home again.

 She would be nearly ninety years old I calculated.
-Her husband Alfred had died unexpectedly shortly after we moved and her only son Johnny, had long married and moved away.
+Her husband Alfred had died shortly after we moved and her only son Johnny, had long married and moved away.
 We had not kept in touch after leaving Jackson Heights though in the weeks and months after, while driving home from New York City where my father worked, would make impromptu visits.
 On those trips I would recall my father suddenly announcing in a jovial voice “Who wants to stop and see Mary?” and as my two sisters and I shrieked in excitement he would turn the car around for the short detour to 73rd street.
 While my father sat curbside, we would race to her front door, ring the bell then wait hopefully.
 Mary never disappointed.
 She was always home.
 Embracing us tightly with the same words, repeated again and again “my babies, my babies.”
 Over the years these visits became less frequent and as we settled into the rhythm of life, eventually ceased all together.

 And I tucked the memories of 73rd Street and Mary Balducci neatly away.